Why does HRR status matter?

 Can occur randomly and throughout your lifetime

-Why HRR Status Matters
+Why HRR status matters

 For starters, knowing your HRR status can inform your treatment options, including whether you might be eligible for TALZENNA + XTANDI.
 But it can also: